Precise study of triply charmed baryons $\Omega_{ccc}$

 {\it $\Omega_{ccc}$ baryons with valence overlap fermions}:-- In this setup, we utilize only spatially local interpolators, ($\mathcal{O}_b$).
 This is well justified considering the predicted smaller charge radius of $\Omega_{ccc}$ \cite{Can:2015exa}.
 The trivial flavor symmetry and color antisymmetry imply the total spin structure for the $\Omega_{ccc}$ baryon interpolator has to be symmetric.
 With a four component fermion spinor in the Dirac-Pauli representation of Dirac-$\gamma$ matrices \cite{sakurai1967advanced} with $\gamma_4=diag[1,1,-1,-1]$ representing the quark fields, one can have two embeddings of finite volume irrep $H$ ($\in \{\Lambda_{O_h}\}$) possessing fully symmetric spin structure and with spin-3/2 being the lowest contributing spin \cite{Basak:2005ir, Padmanath:2013zfa}.
 Here, $\Lambda_{O_h}$ refers to the irrep of the Octahedral group $O_h$.
 Correlation matrices are evaluated using the operator basis composed of these two operators and are then analyzed following variational techniques \cite{Michael:1985ne, Luscher:1990ck}.
-The symmetry properties of baryon correlators under fermionic temporal boundary conditions provide additional advantage in improvising the signal for baryon mass estimates \cite{Datta:2012fz,Padmanath:2014arv,Montvay:1994cy}.
+The antisymmetry along the temporal extent in baryon correlators can be utilized to average over the forward and the time-reversed backward propagations and thus doubling the statistics for each parity \cite{Datta:2012fz,Padmanath:2014arv,Montvay:1994cy}.
 Further details on this are provided in Section II of the supplement \cite{Suppl}.

 {\it $\Omega_{ccc}$ baryons with HISQ fermions}:-- The $\Omega_{sss}(3/2^+)$ has been studied with HISQ valence quark previously \cite{Borsanyi:2022ygn}, and following that we use the following interpolating field for $\Omega_{ccc}(3/2^+)$,